hieulq/pgscm/quick_start.md

 ...

 CREATE DATABASE pgscm;
-GRANT ALL PRIVILEGES ON pgscm.* TO 'root'@'localhost' \
+GRANT ALL PRIVILEGES ON pgscm.* TO 'pgs'@'localhost' \
   IDENTIFIED BY 'pgscm';

-GRANT ALL PRIVILEGES ON pgscm.* TO 'root'@'%' \
+GRANT ALL PRIVILEGES ON pgscm.* TO 'pgs'@'%' \
   IDENTIFIED BY 'pgscm';
 exit